A Notice of Intended Prosecution is sent out when a vehicle has been detected driving in excess of the speed limit.

 If you wish to dispute the speeding offence for any reason, you must request a court hearing, along with an explanation of why you want the case to go to court.

-If you have any further questions about your Notice, go to Assistance completing the Notice.
+If you have any further questions about how to reply to the Notice, read our guidance on completing the Notice.

 If you have sent correspondence to the Speeding Enforcement Unit and not received an acknowledgement within 4 weeks or if you have lost your Notice of Intended Prosecution, contact the Speed Enforcement Unit.